donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Windows-Tweaks.md

         * * *

-        " name="Multiple OSs" title="">If you want Multiple Operating Systems and Windows or DOS boot manager is not working for you or there is dual boot problems or Vista gets confused with the 32 bit OS.
+        If you want Multiple Operating Systems and Windows or DOS boot manager is not working for you or there is dual boot problems or Vista gets confused with the 32 bit OS.
 Then Install each on a different Hard Drive = "not a partition", and install the OS 32 bit or 64 bit on the Drive that does not have Vista 32 bit or 64 bit installed on it.

         You have to shut down computer and unplug the drive you have Vista on, or visa versa if you have installed Vista already.
 Then start up your computer and hit delete or escape and go to the BIOS and set the drive you want to install as boot drive and clear the drive vista was on.
 This creates a situation where if you want to change OS's you have to go to BIOS each time and select the drive you want.
 There are allot of different bios's so you will have to know somewhat how to do this on your machine.